MenkeTechnologies/zpwr/README.md

 There is a significant amount of custom zsh, bash, vimL and perl code that I wrote to support very advanced functionality that I desired.

 ## ZPWR Features
-- spelling correction, abbreviation expansion and automatic capitalization on the command line
+- spelling correction, abbreviation expansion and automatic capitalization on the command line [zsh-expand](https://github.com/MenkeTechnologies/zsh-more-completions)
-- snippets with tabstops that expand with spacebar and advance to next stop with C-p
+- snippets with tabstops that expand with spacebar and advance to next stop with C-p [zsh-expand](https://github.com/MenkeTechnologies/zsh-more-completions)
-- expanding regular aliases and global aliases from zsh menu selection and in vim insert mode
+- expanding regular aliases and global aliases from zsh menu selection and in vim insert mode [zsh-expand](https://github.com/MenkeTechnologies/zsh-more-completions)
 - color-coded sections of zsh menu completion for commands, aliases, functions and builtins
 - color-coded sections of zsh menu completion for man pages
+- color-coded sections of zsh menu completion  for git subcommands
+- color-coded sections of zsh menu completion for git objects
 - custom styling for tag grouping in menu selection
-- tag grouping for man pages
+- tag grouping for man pages by section
 - colorized man pages color grouped by sections
-- insert matching quotes, brackets and parentheses
+- insert matching quotes, brackets and parentheses like most IDEs [zsh-surround](https://github.com/MenkeTechnologies/zsh-more-completions)
-- custom keybinding to open files most recently edited based on viminfo and placed into fzf for fuzzy searching
+- custom keybinding to open files most recently edited based on viminfo and placed into fzf for fuzzy searching (fzVim)
 - keybinding to run current code file open in vim in tmux pane to right
 - keybinding to run current vim selection in tmux pane to right as standalone script
 - keybinding to run current vim selection in tmux pane to right in REPL
 - fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files
-- 10.5k zsh completions
+- 10.5k zsh tab completions [zsh-more-completions](https://github.com/MenkeTechnologies/zsh-more-completions)
 - ergonomic, recursive tmux keybindings
 - zsh keybindings to fzf search file names and syntax highlighted, numbered file preview
 - zsh keybindings to fzf search file contents and syntax highlighted, numbered file preview